Oleander Flower Meaning, Spiritual Symbolism, Color Meaning & More

 Medical Uses Of The Oleander

-In Arabic tradition, people used the oleander to treat all cancers.
+• In Arabic tradition, oleander was employed to treat all types of cancers.

 Is The Oleander Poisonous?